Judge Sullivan's lawyers hint at 'reason to question' DOJ's motives in new Michael Flynn case filing

 FlYNN ATTORNEY FILES EMERGENCY APPEAL TO SHUT DOWN JUDGE SULLIVAN'S ORDERS, BOOT HIM FROM CASE

-In the alternative, the note by head FBI official Bill Priestap note suggested a possible goal at the White House interview was to get Flynn "to admit to breaking the Logan Act" when he spoke to Kislyak during the presidential transition period.
+In the alternative, Priestap's note suggested a possible goal at the White House interview was to get Flynn "to admit to breaking the Logan Act" when he spoke to Kislyak during the presidential transition period.
 The Logan Act has never been successfully used in a criminal prosecution and has a questionable constitutional status; it was enacted in 1799 in an era before telephones, and was intended to prevent individuals from falsely claiming to represent the United States government abroad.

 Priestap's memo conspicuously surfaced only this month, even though the Justice Department and FBI had been under an obligation to turn over all relevant, potentially exculpatory materials to Flynn's legal team since February 2018.
 Attorney General Bill Barr had appointed U.S. Attorney Jeff Jensen to review the DOJ's handling of the Flynn case, and Jensen apparently unearthed the documents.